 You will not be eligible for the scheme if you:

-- are furloughed or continue to get full wages while you self-isolate
+- are furloughed or continue to get full wages while self-isolating

 - can work from home during a period of self-isolation

-- are no longer required to self-isolate, for example, your period of self-isolation ended before the Self-Isolation Payment Scheme launched
+- are no longer required to self-isolate, for example, your period of self-isolation ended before the payment scheme launched

 There is a discretionary scheme for people who do not get a qualifying benefit.